SUMITRA021/WayToDestination/README.md

 3. Hold the phone camera facing the corridors.
 4. Follow the AR path that appeared on the phone screen to reach the destination.

+## Contribution
+I would like to extend my utmost gratitude to my teammates **@Divyahegde018 @Pranathi-00-V**.
+Thank you for your hard work this past weeks.
+Your dedication helped us reach our goals.
+I deeply appreciate every member of this team for showing relentless effort for this project.

 ## DEMO